antfu/drauu/README.md

 # drauu

-SVG based drawing tool in browser.
+SVG-based drawing tool in browser.

 ## Features

-- Vanilla JavaScript
+- Vanilla JavaScript - integrate into any framework you like
 - Zero Dependency
 - SVG based
-- Headless (unstyled)
+- Headless (unstyled) - style it as you want
+- Transparent background - draw on top of dynamic content
 - Undo / Redo

 ## Install